flyingmachine/brave-clojure-web/content/namespaces.md

 organization system.
 Now I'll show how to use them in real projects.
 I'll cover:

-* The relationship between file paths and namespaces
+* The relationship between file paths and namespace names
-* Using `require` to load a file
+* Loading a file with `require` and `use`
 * Using `ns` to set up a namespace

+### The relationship between file paths and namespace names

 To kill to birds with one stone (or feed two birds with one seed, depending on how much of a hippie you are), our example will be used